joeywang4/Flexo/README.md

 ## Install the Flexo compiler

-We suggest installing our Flexo compiler using a Docker or Podman container.
+We suggest installing the Flexo compiler using a Docker or Podman container.
 The script below creates a container using the provided [Docker file](./Dockerfile) and runs the [build script](./build.sh) to build the compiler.
 For installation using Podman, simply replace `docker` with `podman` in these commands.